Ellis comes off his motorbike.

 I woke up early morning and lay in bed thinking of the previous night, remembering how close I came to making love with the girl from Crewe.
 Although I remembered being attracted to her the first time I saw her, I was not pleased with how my relationship with her now seemed out of my control.
 It was as if she had some power over me, attracting me to her even though I knew I was in love with Gloria.
 I thought of Gloria and how this should have been the first day of our engagement.
 I reflected on the way I jumped to conclusions about the soldier instead of discussing my fears with her.

-There was a strong smell of damp charred wood in the room, interrupting my thoughts.
-My window was partly open and I thought the smell was drifting in from outside.
+There was still a strong smell of damp charred wood in the room, interrupting my thoughts.
 I got out of bed surprised to see that my hands were filthy.
 My clothes were draped on a chair and they looked as if I had been rolling about in the cold remains of a bonfire.
 It was a mystery and I sat trying to work out how I got in such a state.
 I remembered leaving Rosie's house the night before and riding straight home.
 I could not think of an explanation and thought it may come to me later, but as the day went on I forgot about it.

 Early evening, although I arranged to meet Rosie, I decided to call round to Gloria's house with her birthday present, hoping to get a chance to make up with her.
 Her sister Evelyn opened the door and seemed to take pleasure in telling me Gloria had gone out.